uperl/Test2-Tools-HTTP/README.md

 By default it uses long function names with either a `http_` or `psgi_app` prefix.
 The intent is to make the module usable when you are importing lots of symbols from lots of different modules while reducing the chance of collisions.
 You can instead import `:short` which will give you the most commonly used tools with short names.
-The short names are indicated below in square brackets.
+The short names are indicated below in square brackets, and were picked to not conflict with [Test2::V0](https://metacpan.org/pod/Test2::V0).

 # FUNCTIONS